acm-projects/Commune/README.md

 - Setting up a development environment in [Windows](https://codeburst.io/setting-up-development-environment-using-react-native-on-windows-dd240e69f776?gi=106808b677dc)

 ### Android Studio *(Option)*
+> Android Studio may be used over React Native for more beginner-friendly implementation of Firebase.

 Install by following the guidelines [here](https://developer.android.com/studio)

 ### Firebase